wuxxin/welltrack/dev/development.md

 - When using Playwright to test features that are not initially visible on the page (e.g., at the bottom of a long scroll), use page.screenshot({ full_page: True }) to capture the entire page content for verification.
 - When using Playwright's to_have_class assertion, the argument must be a string or a regular expression, not a lambda function.
 A regular expression like re.compile(r'\bactive\b') can be used to check for the presence of a class.

-## Jules Verification of Welltrack Webapp and Welltrack-Lab Marimo with Playwright
+## Jules Verification with Playwright

 - `jules-scratch/verification/*.py` gui playwright verification files should always include the following playwright browser context setup: